Kang812/Live_expression/README.md

 ![image](./readme_img/upload.png)

 # LivePortrait option and summit
-- Configure the model parameters, then press the Submit button to process the video.
+- Configure the model parameters, then press the Submit button to process the video.<br>
 ![image](./readme_img/option.png)
 - Setting the parameter and Press the Submit button